trashgomi/mojique-translation/README.md

 ### Communication

 We are currently using a Discord group chat to co-operate.
 Please join us there: add me at **trashゴミ#7244**.
+You may also chat with me one-on-one on Discord or by email.

 ### Donations